2022 Philippine Senate election: Team Robredo–Pangilinan

-The Liberal Party (LP) was in talks of alliance-building with Panfilo Lacson, Joel Villanueva, Nancy Binay, and Isko Moreno.
-Minority Leader and LP Vice-chairman Franklin Drilon stated that if Vice President Leni Robredo chose not to run for the presidency, the party would be open to coalesce under Manny Pacquiao.
+The Liberal Party was in talks of alliance-building with Panfilo Lacson, Joel Villanueva, Nancy Binay, and Isko Moreno.
+Minority Leader and Liberal Vice-chairman Franklin Drilon stated that if Vice President Leni Robredo chose not to run for the presidency, the party would be open to coalesce under Manny Pacquiao.
 In August 2021, the party released the names of its initial slate for the Senate consisting of three incumbents, one former senator, and one former candidate.
 In September 2021, Robredo met separately with Moreno and Pacquiao.
-The Liberal Party announced its initial slate on September 28, 2021.
+Liberal announced its initial slate on September 28, 2021.

 On October 15, Robredo announced an 11-person slate, which included former rivals such as Vice President Jejomar Binay, and Francis Escudero, whom she beat for vice president in 2016.
 The 12th slot was being negotiated between Makabayan's Neri Colmenares and labor leader Sonny Matula.
 Colmenares said that it's Robredo's prerogative as the presidential candidate to choose her Senate slate.
 Colmenares later said that it was former senator Antonio Trillanes who was behind his exclusion from the line-up.
 Robredo announced that Sonny Matula was the 12th person in her Senate slate on October 22.

 The slate was branded "Team Robredo–Pangilinan" or TRoPa during Robredo's proclamation rally in Naga, Camarines Sur.